seeyijie/citihdb/README.md

 5. Clone our repository!

 ### Running the tests
-If you encountered any problems, please refer to the top of this page for possible missing dependencies.
+If you encountered any problems in the process, please refer to the top of this page under *Prerequisites* for possible missing dependencies.

 1. Clone repository and save it in your Desktop (i.e. C:\Users\jem\citihdb)
 2. If you have your own IDE or programmes to run python script file, you may do so at your own comfort.
 Or else, open up command prompt